Document type: answer from the European Commission to Question E-004785/2025

-Authors: : Emma Fourreau (The Left).
+Authors: question: Emma Fourreau (The Left).
 Answer: Mr. Várhelyi on behalf of the European Commission

-Question:On March 26, Brittany Ferries resumed transporting cattle from Rosslare (Ireland) to Cherbourg (France), including unweaned calves traveling in appalling conditions, crammed into livestock trucks without being able to rest, drink, or eat.
-European Regulation (EC) No. 1/2005 on the protection of animals during transport and related operations stipulates that unweaned calves must be given a break after nine hours of transport to rest, drink, and eat.
+Question:On 26 March 2025, Brittany Ferries resumed the transport of cattle from Rosslare (Ireland) to Cherbourg (France), including unweaned calves travelling in indecent conditions, stacked in livestock vehicles without being able to rest, drink or feed.
+Regulation (EC) No 1/2005 on the protection of animals during transport and related operations provides that unweaned calves should be given a break after nine hours of transport in order to rest and be watered and fed.

-In May 2025, the Commission noted that “during journeys involving long ferry crossings, calves are not fed at the required intervals.”
-The transport of calves between Ireland and France therefore violates European animal welfare legislation.
+In May 2025, the Commission noted that ‘for journeys involving long ferry legs, calves are not fed at the required intervals’.
+The transport of calves between Ireland and France is therefore in breach of EU legislation on animal welfare.

-1. sanctions against transport companies that fail to comply with the legislation on rest periods for unweaned calves?
+1. Penalties for transport companies which fail to comply with the legislation on rest time for unweaned calves?

-Answer:The welfare of unweaned calves during long-distance transport, including by roll-on/roll-off ships from Ireland to France, remains a matter of concern for the Commission, the Member States, and the general public.
-The audit report on Ireland conducted by the Commission in 2022[1] confirmed that unweaned calves are not fed on board roll-on/roll-off ships, as required by Regulation (EC) No. 1/2005[2], which constitutes a violation of current rules.
+Answer:The welfare of unweaned calves during long-distance transport, including by means of roll-on roll-off vessels from Ireland to France, remains a matter of concern for the Commission, the Member States, and the wider public .

-The Commission’s legislative proposal for a regulation on the protection of animals during transport[3] provides for stricter rules that are also intended to facilitate better enforcement through clearer provisions and more harmonized penalties.
-The proposal better defines which of the parties involved bears the legal consequences of infringements.
-This proposal is currently being reviewed by the co-legislators.
-With regard to the transport of unweaned animals, based on scientific opinions provided by the European Food Safety Authority (EFSA)[4], the proposal establishes stricter rules for the transport of young animals and clear requirements for feeding calves milk or milk replacer at specified intervals, as well as for the use of automatic feeding systems during long-distance journeys.
+Concerning the transport of unweaned animals, based on the scientific opinions provided by the European Food Safety Authority (EFSA)[4], the proposal sets stricter rules for the transport of young animals and clear requirements for feeding of calves with milk or milk replacement in detailed intervals, and for using automatic feeding systems for long journeys.

 [1] Audit Number: 2022 — 7503: https://ec.europa.eu/food/audits-analysis/audit-report/details/4700.